Rudra392-netizen/flask-app-ecs/README.md

 🔐 Docker permission denied	User not in docker group	Run with sudo or use usermod command above

  🔁 Port conflict on 5000	Another app already using port	Use different port: -p 8080:5000

+## 🐳 Run Using Docker (Multi-Stage Build)
+This project uses a multi-stage Dockerfile to reduce the final image size and improve production-readiness.

+## Step 1: Build the Docker image

+docker build -t flask-app .

+## Step 2: Run the Docker container

+docker run -p 5000:5000 flask-app

+## 📍 Access the app in your browser at: http://localhost:5000

+## 📈 Monitor Docker Container using nohup

+To keep the container running in the background and monitor logs:

+nohup docker run -p 5000:5000 flask-app > container.log 2>&1 &

+Logs will be saved in container.log

+Use tail -f container.log to see live logs

+& keeps it running in the background

 ## 🛡 License